Skip to main content

 Running Evaluations with Custom and Built-in Evaluators

 A dataset alone is just data.
 The power comes from evaluators — functions that score each chain output against the expected output.
-LangSmith supports custom Python evaluators and LLM-as-Judge evaluators out of the box.
+LangSmith supports two flavors: custom Python evaluators (fast, deterministic) and LLM-as-Judge evaluators (nuanced, costlier).

 Custom Python Evaluator